 - Alter study team qualifications in a way that would not be appropriate for the project

 - Alter the facilities available to support the safe conduct of the research

 - Create confusion or questions as to the full scope of the study (e.g., many revisions throughout study’s length)

 - Include any other factor that would warrant review by the convened IRB

 - Reduction of risk/discomfort to the participant

-- Addition or removal of research personnel (e.g., research assistant) where competence of the team is maintained
+- Addition or removal of research personnel (e.g., research assistant) where team competence is still maintained

-- Addition of a new recruitment site if all procedures are the same
+- Addition of a new recruitment site if all procedures and eligibility are the same

 - Addition of non-sensitive questions to interviews or surveys